 *face contorts in a struggle to not look shocked*

 That sentence seems to shock people.
 And, leaving aside the issue of stereo-typing re age, not just “old” people but almost EVERYONE seems to be surprised when I tell them that, yes, I tell my kids (age 9 and 11) that I’m bisexual.
-I almost always find myself adding the sentence “in an age appropriate way, of course!” as if the merest mention of sex and talking about sex means that pornographic amounts of detail sharing is also assumed.
+I almost always find myself adding the sentence “in an age appropriate way, of course!” as if the merest mention of sex means pornographic amounts of detail.

-It is as if we associate the word sex or [insert word other than hetero here]-sexuality with something bad, something to be avoided as well as with aggressiveness and violence towards women and minority groups such as younger men in particular.
+It is as if we associate the word sex or [insert word other than hetero here]-sexuality with something bad, something to be avoided, as well as with aggressiveness and violence towards women and minority groups.

 Where on earth could this association have come from?
-Mainstream media, as well as our school system, has a lot to answer for in terms of making sex seem seedy, all too readily associated with violence and negativity as well as shame but so do too many of our families.
+Mainstream media, as well as our school system, has a lot to answer for in terms of making sex seem seedy and all too readily associated with violence and negativity as well as shame.
+But a lot of responsibility also lies with the parents of families.

-It is an inter-generational issue: what one generation passes to the next HAS an impact.
-It is also a vicious cycle – we feel shame because we were talked to with, and are surrounded by, shaming messages about sex.
+It is an inter-generational issue: what one generation passes to the next does have an impact.
+It is a vicious cycle – we feel shame because we were talked to with, and are surrounded by, shaming messages about sex.
 This shame, when not looked at and understood, informs how we pass these messages on.

-We owe it to ourselves, as well as our children, to take a clear-eyed look at the assumptions, feels and fears we have around sex and physical intimacy, to start educating ourselves as to what the reality is for us as well as to point out and challenge the unhealthy messages around us about bodies, sex and relationships.
+We owe it to ourselves, as well as our children, to take a clear-eyed look at the assumptions, feels and fears we have around sex and physical intimacy.
+We owe it to everyone to start educating ourselves and to point out and challenge the unhealthy messages around us about bodies, sex and relationships.

 The secrecy – the assumption that any talk of sex is corrupting and harmful to young children – causes more harm than it stops.
-It contributes to shame around our bodies, our desires and it also enables the perpetration of exactly the kind of harm that we are trying to protect them from.
+It contributes to shame around our bodies and our desires.
+It also enables the perpetration of exactly the kind of harm that we are trying to protect children from.
 Harm inflicted by other children and adults who weaponise that shame and use it to conceal or justify their own damaging behaviour.

-Only when we teach our children to trust their bodies, trust their instincts, trust themselveswill we have children who have a trust-filled and enthusiastic relationship with their bodies and their desire as well as those of others.
+Only when we teach our children to trust their bodies, trust their instincts, trust themselves, will we have children who have an enthusiastic relationship with their bodies and their desires as well as those of others.
 Children in possession of this will help create a society where sex and desire are not stigmatised or used to justify inflicting non-consensual harm.

-We teach them to trust themselves by, first, learning to understand and trust ourselves
+We teach them to trust themselves by, first, learning to trust ourselves

-This is why I have always been open about my bisexuality (as in I date and spend sexual and romantic, as well as friendship time, with people of all genders) as well as the fact I’m polyamorous/ethically non-monogamous (as in I’m open to dating/being in a relationship with more than one person and I believe it is possible to love more than one person at a time).
-I talk to them about the fact that I believe in the Relationship Anarchy model of valuing friendships as much as lovers and that I am always doing my best to be honest, kind and compassionate when it comes to communicating my needs.
-I am also honest that I make mistakes, that my partner and I have arguments and disagreements and take some time apart when needed.
-I normalise challenges as part of relating because it IS challenging.
+This is why I have always been open about my bisexuality (meaning: I date and spend sexual and romantic, as well as friendship time, with people of all genders) as well as the fact I’m polyamorous/ethically non-monogamous (meaning: I’m open to dating/being in a relationship with more than one person and I believe it is possible to love more than one person at a time).
+I talk to them about the fact that I believe in the Relationship Anarchy model of valuing friendships as much as lovers and that I always try to do my best to be honest, kind and compassionate when it comes to communicating my needs.
+I am also honest that I make mistakes, that my partner and I have arguments and disagreements and that we take time apart when needed.
+I normalise challenges as part of relating because relating IS challenging.
 I also make it clear that these are MY choices, that they suit me right now and that I am open to the fact that this might change.